gym-routine-tracker/gym-routine-tracker.github.io/index.markdown

 ## Features

+- Simple model of user-defined routines and their exercises.
+- LARGE text in RUN mode, for the farsighted.
+Leave your cheaters in your locker!
+- Prioritizes convenience, quick interactions, and the basic needs of the recreational fitness user.

+### iCloud Sync

+- Your data automatically syncs with your private iCloud account when a network connection is available.
+- That synced data available to the _Gym Routine Tracker_ app running on your other devices.

+### Watch

 - Independent WatchOS app, not requiring companion iOS app.
 Leave your iPhone at home!
-- LARGE text in RUN mode, for those with presbyopia.
-Leave your reading glasses in your locker!
-- Prioritizes convenience, quick interactions, and the basic needs of the recreational fitness user.

 ### Quick and easy setup